Thursday, April 15, 2010

 ATG: Angled-To-Ground (Aimed higher, 30 degrees elevation)

-Distance is measured at where the dart lands (Average of 5 darts).
-Brass Barrel Length is 6".
+Distance is measured at where the dart lands (Average of 6 darts).

 Note that the test was done indoors and the results are sample estimates for reference (your results may differ depending on materials and mod techniques used).